 The core Enterprise Data Hub remains at the center of the Customer 360 story, but how data is moved physically or accessed virtually changes a bit.
 Let’s walk through the numbered items in the image to find out how.

 Gluent can also provide the various customer-focused source applications with access to any data stored in Hadoop, including the enriched data that is transformed within the EDH.
-Gluent Present enables the applications to access virtual tables in the RDBMS, leaving the storage and query processing to be completed using the power of the Enterprise Data Hub.
+Gluent Present enables the applications to access virtual tables in the RDBMS using transparent data virtualization, leaving the storage and query processing to be completed using the power of the Enterprise Data Hub.

 - The Enterprise Data Warehouse (EDW) currently provides Business Intelligence (BI) tools with the aggregated data necessary for the marketing analysts, customer support folks, or other consumers of the information to make informed decisions on a daily basis.
 With Gluent Present, the Customer 360 data that is captured and processed through the EDH can be virtually shared with the EDW to enhance these reporting datasets.
 Gluent can also sync data from the EDW → EDH for further enrichment or sharing across various channels.